UnknownGi/Competitive-Programming/Solution/Codechef/Medium/3. Closing The Tweet/README.md

 else { ... }
 ```

-Finally We need to check the state of the tweet
+Finally We need to check the state of the tweet and alter it

 ```C++
 scanf("%d", &index); // Tweet Number